Fisher's Ghost (film): Reception

+Hoyts, Sydney."
+It transferred to the Shell Theatre in Pitt Street, "and the very consistent sup-port given the picture since that day is further proof that its success... was no mere fluke.
+Fisher’s Ghost has a title that is worth a lot of money to the ex- hibitor.
+The story itself is a very satisfactory one, and the production, as a whole, will do much to create further interest in Australian-made motion pictures."

 The film is attributed to being one of the earliest and influential Australian horror films, paving the way for the resurgence of the genre in the 1970s after the Australian government began funding their movie industry.

 Union Theaters rejected the film be released in their Sydney theaters because their managing director, Stuart F. Doyle, claimed the film was "too gruesome" for the public.
 The film was shown in Hoyt theaters and yielded £1,300 in its first week of screenings.

 The head of the actor's federation claimed the film was prejudiced against by sales agents.

 In 1934 Longford registered a script for a remake of the film.
 However it was never made.

 In 2010, Tony Buckley, a producer who helped find and restore the 1971 Australian film Wake in Fright, called for a Film Search program to locate the lost negatives of Fisher's Ghost as well as other historic Australian films.